Kelly Wearstler Net Worth

 Kelly was named a leader of style in 2010 by Town & Country; she was honored as one of House Beautiful's best designers; and highly recognized and regarded for her interior design work by Bon Appetite.
 She was also named one of the design world's top tastemakers by House & Garden; and member of the elite "Design 100" by Time Style & Design; and Modern Bride designated Kelly as one of the top 25 trendsetters of the year.

 Real Estate: In 2012 Kelly and Brad paid $25 million to acquire the former Beverly Hills mansion of James Bond producer Albert Broccoli.
-They sold the house in 2016 to fashion designer Tom Ford for $50 million.
+In 2016 there were many public reports that Brad and Kelly sold the house to fashion designer Tom Ford for $53 million.
+It was later reported that the sale never officially went through and the Wearstlers still own the property.
 They also own a home on Malibu's Carbon Beach that is likely worth north of $20 million.

 |Net Worth:||$50 Million|